wmfe/h5offline/README.md

-# browserify-simple
+# offline

 > A simple Vue 2.0 H5 + offline setup for quick prototyping.

+> This template is JavaScript Standard Style.

-> This template is Vue 2.0 compatible.
+> This template is Vue 2.0+ compatible.

 ### Usage